Swing Trading Strategies – What Are They?

 Like all moving averages, the EMA is an average of the previous candlesticks closing price.
 However, unlike the Simple Moving Average, the Exponential Moving Average formula places greater importance to more recent candlesticks.

-The EMA crossover is perhaps the simplest of all swing trading strategies; it requires two EMA lines.
+The EMA crossover is perhaps the simplest of all strategy; it requires two EMA lines.

 Frequently, the 20 and 50 periods EMA on the swing trader’s chart.
 That is to say, the chart will have two lines representing the average closing prices of the 20 candlesticks.
 The same for the 50 EMA line.